Securities Lending Strategies: Exclusive Valuations and Auction Bids: Improvements to the Model

 \section{Improvements to the Model}

 Numerous improvements to the model are possible.
-Cobb, Rumi and Salmer�n 2012; and Nie and Chen 2007 derive approximate distributions for the sum of log normal distribution which highlight that we can estimate the log normal parameters from the time series of the valuations and hence get the mean and variance of the valuations.
-A longer historical time series will help get better estimates for the volatility of the valuation.
+(Cobb, Rumi \& Salmerón 2012; and Nie \& Chen 2007) derive approximate distributions for the sum of log normal distribution which highlight that we can estimate the log normal parameters from the time series of the valuations and hence get the mean and variance of the valuations.
+A longer historical time series will help to get better estimates for the volatility of the valuation.
 This can be useful to decide the aggressiveness of the bid.
-Another key extension can be to introduce jumps in the log normal processes.
+Another key extension can be to introduce jumps in the stochastic processes.
 This is seen in stock prices to a certain extent and to a greater extent in the borrow, holding and inventory processes.

+We have assumed that the stochastic processes governing the stocks in the exclusive portfolio, the loan rates, the number of shares available internally, as well as the number of shares available for loan from other external borrowers are all independent.
+A more realistic assumption of positive correlations between some of these processes would make the results more realistic and appealing.
+Such a modification can be incorporated into our framework but would require non trivial alternations to the equations and numerical computations (Heston 1993; Oksendal 2013).

+\begin{doublespace} A key extension can be to introduce jumps in the stochastic processes (Merton 1976; Kou 2002).
+This is seen in stock prices to a certain extent (Yan 2011) and to a greater extent in the borrow, exclusive holdings, availability and inventory processes.
+Another improvement would be to use stochastic volatility for the stock prices (Hagan, Kumar, Lesniewski \& Woodward 2002). \end{doublespace}

+The auction theory aspects combine standard results with new extensions (Kashyap 2018) for the log-normal case, the interdependent case and a combined realistic setting with uniform distributions.
+Instead of the bidding strategies we have considered, we can come up with a parametric model that will take the valuations as the inputs and the bid as output.
+The parameters can depend on the size of the portfolio, the number of securities, the number of special securities, the number of markets, the extent of overlap with the internal inventory, and where available, the percentile rankings of the historical bids for previous auctions, which auction sellers do reveal sometimes.

+A significant amount of theoretical work could be pursued related to the variance weighted combination of the valuations (section \ref{subsec:Variance-Weighted-Combined}).
+In our example, we have considered valuations over the same time horizon for the same portfolio.
+But extensions could look into combining valuations or forecasts which are done over multiple horizons and even across multiple objects with similar characteristics.